tracim/tracim/backend/doc/setting.md

 To enable online edition on Tracim and allow communication with your edition software.

-First you need to enable the edition on the API:
+First you need to enable the edition on the API.
+To do that you have to add the application to app_enabled.
+For example:

+    Before:
+    app.enabled = contents/thread,contents/html-document,contents/folder,agenda

+    After:
+    app.enabled = contents/thread,contents/html-document,contents/folder,agenda,collaborative_document_edition

+This application need contents/file application to work fully.
+You will have to add this application too.
+With our example:

+    Before:
+    app.enabled = contents/thread,contents/html-document,contents/folder,agenda,collaborative_document_edition

+    After:
-    app_enabled = collaborative_document_edition
+    app.enabled = contents/thread,contents/file,contents/html-document,contents/folder,agenda,collaborative_document_edition

+Once the application enabled, you will have to specify which software you desire to use.
+So far Tracim only support Collabora.

     collaborative_document_edition.software = collabora

 Then you need to indicate the ip adress of the server for the protocol `WOPI`: